-Mari Kawamura is a concert pianist whose curiosity and wide-ranging interests have taken her in a variety of directions ranging from improvisation and dance to biology and physics.
+Mari Kawamura is a concert pianist whose curiosity has taken her in a variety of directions ranging from improvisation and dance to biology and physics.
 Kawamura is drawn to music which utilizes the entirety of the piano as an expressive device.
 She is as equally fascinated by works which showcase the tremendous agility of the instrument, as by compositions that explore its ability to produce cavernous resonances, complex spectral sounds and unpitched noise.

-Kawamura has presented solo recitals on concert series hosted by Carnegie Melon University, University of Northern Colorado, MONK Space in Los Angles, and Center for New Music in San Francisco.
-She has also appeared in a number of major festivals, such as Tanglewood Music Center, Spoleto Festival USA, Darmstadt International Summer Course, and the SICPP in Boston, at which her 2013 performance of Xenakis’ Dikthas was described as "an unrelenting volcanic eruption" by NEWMUSICBOX.
+Kawamura has presented solo recitals on concert series hosted by Carnegie Mellon University, University of Northern Colorado, MONK Space in Los Angeles, and Center for New Music in San Francisco.
+She has appeared in major festivals, such as Tanglewood Music Center, Spoleto Festival USA, Darmstadt International Summer Course, and SICPP in Boston, at which her 2013 performance of Xenakis’ Dikthas was described as "an unrelenting volcanic eruption'' by NEWMUSICBOX.

-In 2019, Kawamura was featured on Jeffrey Holmes’ album, “May the Bridges I Burn Light My Way”, and in Fall 2020, she will be touring Denmark with Anna Jalving and Morten Lohmann Soenders, to premiere Lil Lacy’s new piano trio, “Plant Native”.
+In 2019, Kawamura was featured on Jeffrey Holmes’ album, “May the Bridges I Burn Light My Way”, and in Fall 2020, she toured Denmark with Anna Jalving and Morten Lohmann Soenders, to premiere Lil Lacy’s piano trio, “Plant Native”.

-Kawamura received her Bachelor’s degree at Aichi Prefectural University of Fine Arts and Music, where she studied under Emiko Kumagai and Vadim Sakharov.
-She went on to win the Winfred Christie Award scholarship to study at London’s Royal Academy of Music, where she earned her Master’s Degree under Tatiana Sarkissova, while achieving the prestigious DipRAM prize for her outstanding final recital.
+Kawamura received her Bachelor’s degree from Aichi Prefectural University of Fine Arts and Music, where she studied with Emiko Kumagai and Vadim Sakharov.
+She went on to win the Winfred Christie Award scholarship to study at London’s Royal Academy of Music, where she earned her Master’s Degree under Tatiana Sarkissova, and was awarded a prestigious DipRAM prize for her outstanding final recital.